-The inconceivable contrast between the monstrous conference and the satanic decisions that were made on it that day, and the calm tranquility and enchanting lake view from the window, is hard and comprehend.
+The inconceivable contrast between the monstrous conference and the satanic decisions that were made on the that day, and the calm tranquility and enchanting lake view from the window, is hard and comprehend.

 In the 1920’s, Villa Wannsee belonged to an anti-Semitic German industrialist who was an avid supporter of Hitler.
-In 1923 he volunteered the house for the design of Hitler's famous Putsch to replace the Bavarian regime.
-The putsch failed and Hitler went to jail.
+In 1923 he volunteered the house for the planning of Hitler's famous 'Putsch' to overtake the Bavarian regime.
+The Putsch failed and Hitler went to jail.
 But the amazing thing is that from prison he emerged a famous figure, as the writer of the successful book "Mein Kampf", an anti-Semitic book full of evil and terrible ideological racism.

 At the end of the 1930’s, the same industrialist found himself in debt and was thrown into jail.
 The Nazis were already in power at the time, and he, who needed money quickly, sold his villa to the Reich Security Office, which was then headed by his Nazi friend Reinhard Heydrich.